-OPP received fewer external review requests pertaining to behavioral health services than in years past.
+OPP received about the same number of external review requests pertaining to behavioral health services than in years past, but fewer eligible requests.
 Behavioral health services include treatment for mental health conditions, substance use disorders, and some developmental disabilities.

-OPP received 28 requests for external review of behavioral health services during 2020, and 17 of these were eligible for external review.
+OPP received 26 requests for external review of behavioral health services during 2022, and 15 of these were eligible for external review.

-Eligible behavioral health cases: Of all eligible behavioral health cases received during 2020, 12 cases were fully or partially overturned by the external review agency in favor of the patient.
-Almost three quarters of the eligible behavioral health cases were resolved in the patient's favor.
+Eligible behavioral health cases: Of all eligible behavioral health cases received during 2022, 12 cases or 80% were fully or partially overturned by the external review agency in favor of the patient.

-Mental health treatment: Of the eligible cases, OPP received 13 eligible requests for mental health treatment.
-Inpatient or residential mental health care represented the largest subcategory, with 9 eligible requests for external review.
+Mental health treatment: Of the eligible cases, OPP received 7 eligible requests for mental health treatment.
+Acute residential mental health treatment represented the largest subcategory, with 4 eligible requests for external review.
+6 out of 7 eligible requests for mental health treatment were overturned at external review.